 The easiest myth to dispel is that lightning will hit the highest point in the vicinity.
 We are proof that this is bogus.
 We were anchored right next to a Lagoon 450 with a 78′ mast, and close to two other boats with masts taller than our little 63′ mast height.

 How about this video that had been making the rounds showing an anchorage full of sailboats, and the lightning hits the water right next to a very tall mast.
 How does this happen?
 We don’t know, and nor does anyone else, although there are plenty of theories.
 In the end, it really doesn’t matter.

 We were hit by lightning.
 The boat wasn’t sinking nor on fire.
 We both were fine.

 Are we lucky?
 Blessed?

-I don’t think in those terms, but instead subscribe to the theory that you prepare (or not) for a situation that presents itself, which allows for a favourable outcome to occur.
-This is what people like to refer to as luck.
+I don’t think in those terms, but instead subscribe to the theory that you prepare (or not) for a situation that presents itself, which allows for a favorable outcome to occur.
+This is what some people like to refer to as luck.

 Were we prepared?

 Maybe…ish.
 Heavy on the ish.

 I am a retired RCAF helicopter pilot, so I am used to contemplating and preparing for incidents for which in that world tend to be called “emergencies.”
 The principles to follow on a boat are similar, so we have created checklists, gone over and practiced a few scenarios, including…preparing for and getting hit by lightning.
 This is why Christa thought of putting things in the microwave when she first heard thunder rumbling in the distance.